 A comprehensive look at the Judicial branch of government, both Federal and State.
 The course will examine the structure and functions of the Federal Court system and State Courts, with an emphasis on Pennsylvania State Courts.
 The course will examine the politics of judicial selection, judicial decision-making, and the role of the courts in the policy process.

-PS 371 - Theories and Research Methods in International Relations (3)
+PS 371 - International Politics (3)